A Ruelle dynamical zeta function for equivariant flows: The line and the circle

 The example in this subsection generalises Example 2.10 in \cite{Shen21}.

 We will use the following fact from complex analysis. \begin{lemma} Let $r \in \R \setminus \Z$, and $\alpha \in i\R$.
 For $z \in \C$ with positive real part, define

 Then for all $z \in \C \setminus (\pm \alpha + 2\pi i \Z)$, there is a neighbourhood of $z$ to which $F$ continues analytically.
-In particular, if $\alpha \not \in 2\pi i \Z$, then $F$ has an analytic continuation to a neighbourhood of zero. \end{lemma} \begin{proof} If $\Real(z)>0$, then \beq{eq Fz} F(z) = \sum_{n =0}^{\infty} \frac{e^{(n+r)(\alpha - z)}}{n+r} + \sum_{n =0}^{\infty} \frac{e^{(-n+r)(\alpha + z)}}{-n+r} + \frac{e^{r(\alpha+z)}}{r}. \eeq The last term is analytic, so it is enough to show that the two series on the right hand side have the desired properties.
+In particular, if $\alpha \not \in 2\pi i \Z$, then $F$ has an analytic continuation to a neighbourhood of zero. \end{lemma} \begin{proof} We assume without loss of generality that $r \in (0,1)$.
+If $\Real(z)>0$, then \beq{eq Fz} F(z) = \sum_{n =0}^{\infty} \frac{e^{(n+r)(\alpha - z)}}{n+r} - \sum_{n =0}^{\infty} \frac{e^{(-n+r)(\alpha + z)}}{-n+r} + \frac{e^{r(\alpha+z)}}{r}. \eeq The last term is analytic, so it is enough to show that the two series on the right hand side have the desired properties.
 These series can be written in terms of the hypergeometric function ${_2 F_1}$.
 Using the Pochhammer symbol $(w)_n = w \cdot (w+1) \cdots (w+n-1)$, and $(w)_0 = 1$, we have for all integers $n \geq 0$,

 The equality \eqref{eq Poch 1} implies that the first series on the right hand side of \eqref{eq Fz} equals

 Similarly, \eqref{eq Poch 2} implies that the second series on the right hand side of \eqref{eq Fz} equals